 33. 41 FLEET STREET

 The vibrant murals on the walls of 41 Fleet Street in downtown Kingston have turned this odd location into a popular tourist destination.
-These eye-catching artworks make for worthy Instagram spot, so nice!
+These eye-catching artworks make for a worthy Instagram spot, so nice!

 WHERE TO STAY IN JAMAICA